arshevchenko/jenkins-test/README.rst

 DESCRIPTION
 ===========
-That project was made for testing jenkins task.
+That project was made for testing jenkins task